 The paper is organized as follows.
 We begin in Section \ref{S:periodic} by reviewing the basics of the theory of end-periodic operators and by deriving an explicit formula for the smoothing kernel of the operator $\exp(-t\D^2)$ on the periodic manifold $\tilde X$.
-Analytical estimates on the heat kernel, despite being crucial to the proof, are postponed until Section \ref{S:estimates} for the sake of exposition.
+Analytic estimates on the heat kernel, despite being crucial to the proof, are postponed until Section \ref{S:estimates} for the sake of exposition.
 The regularized trace $\btr$ is defined in Section \ref{S:b-trace}.
 In Section \ref{S:trace} we derive the commutator trace formula for $\btr$; this is followed by the proof of Theorem \ref{T:aps} in Section \ref{S:proof}.
 Section \ref{S:end-eta} discusses a spectral interpretation of the invariant $\eta(X)$, as well as its interpretation in terms of the von Neumann trace.
+We also calculate the periodic $\eta$--invariant for product manifolds and make partial calculations for certain Inoue surfaces.
 Theorem \ref{T:aps} is extended to the non-Fredholm case in Section~\ref{S:non}.
-The final Section \ref{S:estimates} deals with the heat kernel estimates.
-Short time estimates of the sort we need are well known for all manifolds of bounded geometry, of which end-periodic manifolds are a special case, while long-time estimates are more delicate; to our knowledge, some of the ones we derive are specific to end-periodic manifolds.
+In the same section we discuss the dependence of the periodic $\eta$--invariants on orientations and its relation to spectral flow.
+The periodic $\tw$--invariants are introduced in Section \ref{S:rho} and are applied to the study of metrics of positive scalar curvature in Section ~\ref{S:psc}.
+Several analytic results used elsewhere in the paper are collected in the final Section \ref{S:estimates}.

-\textbf{Acknowledgments:} We thank Lev Kapitanski for useful discussions and sharing his expertise.
-We thank Pierre Albin, Gilles Carron, and Rafe Mazzeo for illuminating discussions on this material and on their approach to the index theorem in this setting.
+\textbf{Acknowledgments:} We thank Boris Botvinnik, Peter Gilkey, Lev Kapitanski, Leonid Parnovski, and Andrei Teleman for generously sharing their expertise.
+We are also thankful to Pierre Albin, Gilles Carron, and Rafe Mazzeo for illuminating discussions of this material and of their approach to the index theorem in this setting.